Skip to main content

 import { test } from '@thinkwise/testwise';

-3. Remove all steps part of the login process.
-These are all steps where the test id starts with login, for example:
+3. Remove all steps part of the login process where the test id starts with login and replace with:

 await page.logInWithCredentials('username', 'password');

-5. Go to back the tab Testing in VSCode.
+7. Go back to the Testing tab in VSCode.

 Example: optimized script